EvanErickson/pomodoro-mobile-app/README.md

-# Sample Snack app

-Open the `App.js` file to start writing some code.
-You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
-When you're done, click **Save** and share the link!

-When you're ready to see everything that Expo provides (or if you want to use your own editor) you can **Download** your project and use it with [expo-cli](https://docs.expo.io/get-started/installation).

-All projects created in Snack are publicly available, so you can easily share the link to this project via link, or embed it on a web page with the `<>` button.

-If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io/c/snack).

-Snack is Open Source.
-You can find the code on the [GitHub repo](https://github.com/expo/snack).
+# Pomodoro Tracker

+Made with Expo.

+To run it, make sure you have the expo cli installed globally.
+If you want to run it locally on your iOS or Android device make sure you have the Expo Go app installed as well.

+If you want to run it on a simulator, make sure you have xcode and / or android studio installed and configured.

+Git clone and cd into the project.
+Then run expo start and then select "a" for android, or "i" for iOS.

+You can select your time, etc.

+Stay tuned.
+App will be posted on the app store soon.

+谢谢